 Steering Wheel Bacteria: Get The Facts + How To Prevent

-We touch and use our steering wheels almost every day and don’t realize the number of germs and bacteria that we are juggling with.
+We touch and use our steering wheels almost every day and don’t even realize the number of germs and bacteria that we encounter

 How Dirty Is A Steering Wheel?

 Steering wheels are so dirty, they’re literally packed and lined with germs and bacteria, and dirtier than you could ever imagine.